 Preheat oven to 350 F. Line baking sheets with parchment paper or silicone baking mats.
 Set aside.

-In a large bowl, cream together the butter and sugars.
+In a large bowl, beat butter and shortening together until well-combined.